bareos/bareos/manuals/en/developers/pluginAPI.md

     needed in save\_pkt to save as the file attributes and to put on the Volume and in the catalog.

-3.  call Bacula’s internal save\_file() subroutine to save the specified file.
+3.  call Bareos’s internal save\_file() subroutine to save the specified file.
 The plugin will then be called at pluginIO() to “open” the file, and then to read the file data.
 Note, if you are dealing with a virtual file, the “open” operation is something the plugin does internally and it doesn’t necessarily mean opening a file on the filesystem.
 For example in the case of the bpipe-fd.c program, it initiates a pipe to the requested program.
-Finally when the plugin signals to Bacula that all the data was read, Bacula will call the plugin with the “close” pluginIO() function.
+Finally when the plugin signals to Bareos that all the data was read, Bareos will call the plugin with the “close” pluginIO() function.

 ### endBackupFile(bpContext \*ctx)